-Verbal warning, detention, in-school suspension, 1-180 First days out-of-school suspension, or expulsion.
-Report to law First Offense: enforcement for trespassing if expelled.
+Verbal warning, detention, in-school suspension, 1-180 days First out-of-school suspension, or expulsion.
+Report to law Offense: enforcement for trespassing if expelled.

-In-school suspension, 1-180 days out-of-school suspension, Subsequent or expulsion.
-Report to law enforcement for trespassing if Offense: expelled.
+Subsequent Offense: or expulsion.
+Report to law enforcement for trespassing expelled.

 False Alarms (see also "Threats or Verbal Assault") - Tampering with emergency equipment, setting off false alarms, making false reports; communicating a threat or false report for the purpose of frightening or disturbing people, disrupting the educational environment or causing the evacuation or closure of district property.